 Polecats

 Despite the name, polecats have no relation to cats.
 Pole probably derives from the old French word poule, meaning “hen” or “chicken”, likely in reference to the species’ fondness for poultry, while “cat” was most likely the closest animal people could superficially compare them to, due to limited knowledge of these mustelids at the time.
 For the record, polecats are not skunks.
-Skunks are sometimes misleadingly called polecats, which in some cases probably derives from being confused with the striped polecat (Ictonyx striatus).
+Skunks are sometimes misleadingly called polecats, which in some cases probably derives from being confused with the striped polecat.

 Efficiency underground